eharuncan/PersonalAccountingAPI/README.md

 # example-personal-accounting-webclient
-An Example Web Client for learning Mock Services
+An Example Web Client

+includes Mock Services

 which uses HTML, CSS and TypeScript